Saint Joseph's College (Indiana)

 Catholic liberal arts college in Rensselaer, Indiana, U.S.

-Saint Joseph's College (SJC; colloquially, Saint Joe) is an unaccredited private Catholic college in Collegeville, Indiana, with a Rensselaer postal address.
+Saint Joseph's College (SJC; colloquially, Saint Joe) is an unaccredited private Catholic college in Collegeville, Indiana, United States, with a Rensselaer postal address.
 It was founded in 1889 and suspended academic operations in 2017 with approximately 1,100 students enrolled.

 History

 The Chapel is one of the oldest buildings on campus, and is where regular religious events are held.

 The college was founded in 1889 by Father Joseph A. Stephan, a missionary from Germany as a secondary school to assimilate Native Americans.
 In 1962, President Eisenhower dedicated the Halleck Center (named after Republican representative Charles Halleck).

 From 1944 to 1974, the Chicago Bears held their training camp at Saint Joseph's College.
 The 1971 film Brian's Song—about Brian Piccolo, a Chicago Bears running back who died from carcinoma in the 1970s—was filmed on campus.
-A charity game for Joy Piccolo, with the Bears versus college all-stars, was played on July 23, 1971.
-During training camp one year, Hall of Fame linebacker Dick Butkus was reportedly seen out on a tractor in the cornfield adjacent to the campus.
-The college football all-star game was played at the college's football stadium, Alumni Stadium, for many years.

 The main academic building burned to the ground on February 3, 1973.
 At the time, many thought the fire would close the school, but it recovered.

 After much discussion, on February 3, 2017, college administrators announced that the college would close at the end of the 2016–17 academic year, as the college needed $100 million to continue operating: $27 million in debt, $35 million in infrastructure improvements, and $38 million to "re-engineer" the college.
 Outgoing president Robert Pastoor noted hopes of reopening, although his resignation was to take effect in May 2017.
 Three months later, administrators also announced that they were resigning the college's accreditation with the Higher Learning Commission.

-Since 2017, the College has worked to restore academic programming on campus.
+Since 2017, the college has worked to restore academic programming on campus.
 In 2020, it introduced health science certification programs, and by 2025 expanded its offerings to include veterinary certifications, a CDL Academy providing Class A and Class B training, and a Building and Trades program.
-During this period, the College has also partnered with Marian University, Ivy Tech, Calumet College of Saint Joseph, the University of St. Thomas–Houston, and Bethel University (Minnesota) to reintroduce credit-bearing coursework to campus.
+During this period, the college has also partnered with Marian University, Ivy Tech, Calumet College of Saint Joseph, the University of St. Thomas–Houston, and Bethel University to reintroduce credit-bearing coursework to campus.